johanpiquet/jopi-loader/README.md

 #### Setting extra preload

-This allows to set other library for preloading.
+This allows setting another library for preloading.
 It's mainly used for plugins customizing the behaviors of `jopin`.

 ```json title="Sample package.json"